hellmarbecker/blog/_drafts/analyzing-github-stars-with-imply-polaris.markdown

 ## Join up against the fact data

-Let's try to join this clandar dimension against the fact data.
+Let's try to join the calendar dimension against the fact data.
 We know already that we can't have a "less than or equal" condition in the `JOIN` clause.
 So let's try and write a Cartesian join with a `WHERE` clause that does the time windowing:

 ```sql
 WITH